In this article, you can discover all GED® prep sites and testing centers in the Del Rio area.

 The GED includes four subtests (modules) in Reasoning through Language Arts, Social Studies, Mathematical Reasoning, and Science.

 You are given up to two years to complete the four GED modules.
-This only applies to the GED!

 The GED is fully computerized while the HiSET and TASC are available on a computer or on paper.